Sony A6000 vs Nikon D1

 Review summary: Sony A6000 vs Nikon D1

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Sony A6000 or the Nikon D1 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 2.6MP) with a 201% higher linear resolution.